Overview

 1. USING INERTIA BUILT TO DIRECT TO ACTION

-While we had added the skip button, it still would be best for us, if we could verify their identity, which was required to access other features of the app, wording it as "Final Step, Confirm Your Unsubscribe Request" to use the inertia built in the previous screen and make the user verify, while also giving them an option to skip.
+While we had added the skip button, it still would be best for us, if we could verify their identity, which was required to access other features of the app, wording it as "Final Step, Confirm Your Unsubscribe Request" using zeigarnik and sunken cost fallacy, the users are primed to move forward rather than skipping.

-While we had added the skip button, it still would be best for us, if we could verify their identity, which was required to access other features of the app, wording it as "Final Step, Confirm Your Unsubscribe Request" to use the inertia built in the previous screen and make the user verify, while also giving them an option to skip.
+While we had added the skip button, it still would be best for us, if we could verify their identity, which was required to access other features of the app, wording it as "Final Step, Confirm Your Unsubscribe Request" using zeigarnik and sunken cost fallacy, the users are primed to move forward rather than skipping.

 THE OUTCOME AND LEARNINGS